csr/FreshApp/README.md

 * Consumers can have great experiences by visiting farmhouses and doing activities.
 * Producers can form small markets in just a few taps, and you can join them!

-This is a non-profit app and it hasn't yet launched to the App Store.
+This is a non-profit app and it hasn't launched to the App Store yet.
 Everyone is encourages to collaborate.